gicentre/litvis/documents/tutorials/dataTutorials/assemblyParsing.md

 ## Testing the parser

-To run our parser on an entire program we split the string into lines and pass each one to our top-level parser.
+To run the assembly language parser on an entire program we can split an input string into lines and pass each one to our top-level parser.
 Successfully parsed instructions are stored in the output list of instructions.

 ```elm {l}
 input : String